2 min read

 Childhood friends embracing each other after many years apart.

-Calling into question the very linearity of time itself.
+Calling into question the linearity of time.

 Something stirred in me when I saw you bathing in the Ganges.